RGB-Tools/RGB-Documentation/state-transitions.md

   ![](/img/seal-definition-1.png)

-##### Owned States
+##### Owned State

 This second component of the Assignment is responsible for the definition and storage of the data assigned by the Seal Definition.
 Before proceeding with the characteristics of Owned States, it is important to point out that the Conceal/Reveal feature, differently from Global State where it is not present, allows for the definition of two forms of Owned States:
 * **Public**: where the related data must always kept and transferred in revealed form by their owner recursively.
-For example it can be applied to some image file which must be bounded to ownership, but always publicly shown)
+For example it can be applied to some image file which must be bounded to ownership, but always publicly shown.
+It can be described by the sentence: **"someone owns, everybody knows"**.
 * **Private**: where data are kept concealed and revealed only if they part of the history for validation purposes.
 For example the number of token transferred in a token contract is generally kept in private form.
+It can be summarized by the sentence: **"someone owns, nobody knows"**.

 In RGB, an Owned State can be defined with only one among 4 State Type: `Declarative`, `Fungible`, `Structured`, `Attachments`, each of which come with its concealed and Revealed form:
 * **Declarative** is a State Type with **no data**, representing some form of governance rights which can be executed by a contract party.
 For example it can be used for voting rights.
 Concealed and Revealed form of it coincides.